feral-src/jeblock/README.md

 When using GagSpeak with Puppeteer/Triggers to apply an emote, the target can break free by tapping jump or starting a different /emote.
 The accepted solution is to enable `HARDMODE PERMISSIONS` and grant access to `Force emotes`, however this unfortunately grants access to ALL emotes, and requires your partner to perform multiple steps to fully constrain and animation lock their subject.

 ## Alternative solution
-- Assign your preferred Amborella emote to a restraint/restriction, ensure it has "Block all movement" selected.
+- As normal, assign your preferred Amborella emote to a restraint/restriction, ensure it has "Block all movement" selected.
-- Set-up a Trigger/Puppetteer to perform the `/wringhands` emote for the above.
+- As normal, set-up a Trigger/Puppetteer to perform the `/wringhands` emote for the above.
 - Install JEBlock (no configuration is needed).

 Now, when that restraint/restriction has been enabled, `/wringhands` will be triggered, and detected.
 Jumping and performing other emotes will be blocked.